-"Pool" shall mean any body of water created by artificial means which is designed, intended or used for swimming or immersion purposes by men, women and/or children; or for decoration or ornamentation; or for the breeding, or maintenance of fish or waterfowl; or for the purpose of landscape features, and which has a water depth exceeding eighteen (18) inches.
-The term "pool" shall include swimming pools, wading pools, spas, hot-tubs, above- and below-ground plastic or plastic-lined pools, Koi-ponds, fish-ponds, ornamental fountains, and reflecting pools, but does not apply to plumbing fixtures such as bathtubs or hydro-therapy tubs; nor does it apply to man-made lakes, reservoirs or farm ponds used primarily for public park purposes, ornamentation, water conservation, irrigation, ground-water recharging basins, or watering of livestock.
+Swimming Pool, is any structure intended for swimming or recreational bathing that contains water over 18 inches deep.
+This includes in-ground, aboveground and on-ground swimming pools, and fixed-in-place wading pools.
+The term "swimming pool," does not apply to plumbing fixtures such as bathtubs or hydro-therapy tubs; nor does it apply to man-made lakes, reservoirs or farm ponds used primarily for public park purposes, ornamentation, water conservation, irrigation, ground-water recharging basins, or watering of livestock.
 It shall apply to any water-filled excavation, lined or unlined, within three (3) feet of any structure or property line.
 (Public pools shall comply also with CCR Title 24).